Poston War Relocation Center: Written accounts

-In Kiyo's Story, A Japanese American Family's Quest for the American Dream by Kiyo Sato, the Japanese American author writes about her family's time while incarcerated at the Poston, Arizona camp during World War II.
+In Kiyo's Story, A Japanese American Family's Quest for the American Dream by Kiyo Sato, the Japanese-American author writes about her family's time while incarcerated at the Poston camp during World War II.
 This memoir shows how the power of family, love, and relentless hard work helped to overcome the huge personal and material losses endured by internees.
 Sato went on to achieve professional distinction.
-She is a registered nurse with a Master's in Nursing and served in the USAF Nurse Corp during the Korean War, where she rose to the rank of captain.
+She is a registered nurse with a master's degree in nursing and served in the USAF Nurse Corp during the Korean War, where she rose to the rank of captain.

-Passing Poston: An American Story is a documentary recounting the experiences of 4 Japanese-Americans in Poston.
-Their names are Kiyo Sato, Ruth Okimoto, Mary Higashi, and Leon Uyeda.
+Passing Poston: An American Story is a documentary recounting the experiences of four Japanese Americans in Poston: Kiyo Sato, Ruth Okimoto, Mary Higashi, and Leon Uyeda.
 Kiyo Sato's story (recounted above) is from when she is a young girl, and has to face the tragedy of her citizenship being taken away.
-Ruth Okimoto gives an interesting perspective of the internment as a young girl as well.
+Ruth Okimoto gives an interesting perspective of the internment as a young girl, as well.
 She remembers soldiers coming to her front door with rifles to take them to Poston, and being behind barbed wire in the middle of the desert.
-She reflects on this time in her life filled with anxiety through art and is trying to understand her feelings about such a surreal part of her life.
+She reflects on this time in her life filled with anxiety through art, and is trying to understand her feelings about such a surreal part of her life.
 Mary Higashi relives the moment she entered the barracks and realized she would have to live with almost nothing.
 She also talks about how this handicapped her for life, as she was never able to finish college.
-Lastly, Leon Uyeda gives the opposite side of the internment story saying he somewhat enjoyed the camp.
+Lastly, Leon Uyeda gives the opposite side of the internment story, saying he somewhat enjoyed the camp.
 He liked being surrounded by other Japanese people, and not having to bombarded with racial hostility.